pmcgrath/eatr/readme.md

 ## How it works
-- It initially reads the AWS credentials secret
-- It initially reads all the namespaces and for each that is not blacklisted it creates a new image pull secret in the namespace based on a new ECR authorization token
+- It uses a namespace informer to react to new or updated cluster namespaces
+- Initially the informer raised an add event for each of the existing cluster namespaces
+- It will try to create image pull secrets for namesapces that have labels that match a ECR DNS, if an equivalent AWS ECR credntial secret exists in the host namesapce (ci-cd)
-- It periodically renews the image pull secrets in all non blacklisted namespaces based on a new ECR authorization token
+- It periodically renews the image pull secrets for all the cluster namesapaces
-- It reacts to any newly added namespaces which are not blacklisted creating a new image pull secret based on a new ECR authorization token
+- It reacts to any newly added or updated cluster namespaces creating new image pull secrets if appropriate labels are found
+	- Currently recreates all the cluster namespace image pull secrets as we do not expect namespaces to be modified very often